 And this year was no different.

-It always feel good to be home over Christmas as it gives us time to appreciate our home town and reconnect with families and friends.
+It always feels good to be home over Christmas as it gives us time to appreciate our home town and reconnect with families and friends.

-Like every other Christmas, one of our favourite stops are the Christmas Lights and Displays at the Palo Town Plaza.
-It always make us feel the spirit of Christmas without fail.
+Like every other Christmas, one of our favorite stops is the Christmas Lights and Displays at the Palo Town Plaza.
+It always makes us feel the spirit of Christmas without fail.